supriyadarade/Software-Testing-Project1/README.md

 # Software-Testing-Project1
-Created the test plan for VMO application/n
+Created the test plan for VMO application

 Created the SDLC information documents